 There is a myth that the easiest thing about web development is building a web-page layout.
 Based on this, some developers decide not to waste time on learning a competent approach to layout.
 And it’s in vain.
 There are many ambiguous moments in the layout, which are worth paying attention to.
-Click here to learn how good layout affects the quality of web applications, its promotion in search queries, and conversion.

 If you’re not yet familiar with the new HTML5 tags, I suggest we quickly go through them.

 main— used to define the main content of the page.
 It lets the search bot know where the main content is.

 header— the header of a page or section; it usually contains website navigation.
 But this tag can be used in other sections of the website, too, showing where the header of a section is.

 section— usually used to group sections.
 For example, it can be used for news block, contact information, text chapters, tabs in a dialog box, etc.

 article— can be a forum post, a magazine or newspaper article, a blog post, a user post, or a different independent content unit.

 aside— defines a block to the side of the content to place rubrics, links to the archive, tags, and other information.

 audio— adds, plays, and controls the settings of audios on a web page.